james-pawula/james-pawula.github.io/_posts/2024-10-11-WireShark.md

 Knowing these essentials will help you effectively analyze and troubleshoot network traffic using Wireshark.

-{% include embed/youtube.com/watch?v id='5PKAa6TI82U'%}

 ## Youtube Videos
-<https://www.youtube.com/watch?v=5PKAa6TI82U> Chris Geer breaks it all down! for you!!
+<https://www.youtube.com/watch?v=5PKAa6TI82U> Chris Geer breaks it all down for you

+>Are we stable?